 If you’ve gotten this far, congratulations.
 You’ve successfully learned more about FORTRAN than the majority of today’s programmers will ever know.

 This post will, hopefully, give you everything you need to know to begin reading FORTRAN programs.
-You might not understand what the code does, but you’ll be able to pick out the structure of the program and translate that into the concepts of a language that you are more familiar with.
+You might not understand what the code does, but you’ll be able to pick out the structure of the programme and translate that into the concepts of a language that you are more familiar with.